Description

 Duration: 2 Days

-Certificate remains valid by maintaining your CPD portfolio and ILS certification
+The certificate remains valid by maintaining your CPD portfolio and ILS certification

 Course Overview

-During the course candidates will learn about the common types of life saving medication and their potential side effects.
-They will also learn how to determine a patient’s condition and how to assess, monitor and review the effects of medication once it has been administered.
+During the course candidates will learn about the common types of life-saving medication and their potential side effects.
+They will also learn how to determine a patient’s condition and how to assess, monitor, and review the effects of medication once it has been administered.

-Successful candidates will leave the course equipped with all of the knowledge, skills and competencies needed to administer lifesaving medication safely and effectively in a prehospital environment.
+Successful candidates will leave the course equipped with all of the knowledge, skills, and competencies needed to administer lifesaving medication safely and effectively in a prehospital environment.

 What’s Covered?